Skip to content

 Commercial technician and applicator licenses: expire annually on the same day as the business license.

-Commercial business licenses: expire annually on the same date they were issued.
+Commercial business licenses: expire annually on the last day of the month, 12 months after they were issued.

-Noncommercial technician and applicator licenses: expire annually on the same date they were issued.
+Noncommercial technician and applicator licenses: expire annually on the last day of the month, 12 months after they were issued.

 These licenses can be renewed through the TDA’s online web portal BRIDGE.

-To renew your commercial, noncommercial, or NCPS pesticide applicator license, you need to recertify your credential by obtaining 5 continuing education credits, including one credit each from two of the following categories:
+To renew your commercial, noncommercial, or NCPS pesticide applicator license, you need to recertify your credential by obtaining 5 continuing education units, including one credit each from two of the following categories:

 • Laws and regulations